zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/DeveloperGuide/QuickCommands/index.md

 # Developer Quick Commands

-This section provides frequently used commands for building, launching, and testing the framework.
+This section provides frequently used commands for building, launching, and testing the architecture.
 It is intended for developers who already have the environment set up and want a fast reference during iteration.

 ## Host 1